Skip to main content

 YRK Consulting is an Oracle NetSuite consultancy serving businesses in the United States, Canada, and Europe.
 We help with:

 Led by Barkin Yurik, a Financial Controller with hands-on NetSuite experience across 15 entities in 10 countries.
-Learn more about us.
 We combine technical depth with finance leadership so your ERP supports your business—not the other way around.

 Get in touch